 - 1. "Front" and "Side" orientation shall be determined by the Street Hierarchy in Sec 405.22.C.3. - 2.
-One PRINCIPAL BUILDING is permitted per LOT. - Building placement standards may be adjusted to the minimum extent needed to avoid impacts to sensitive natural features such as steep slopes, exposed rock formations, sensitive habitats, wetlands and floodplains, and mature trees (See Sec 405.26.E). - 4.
+One or more PRINCIPAL BUILDINGS are permitted on a LOT. - Building placement standards may be adjusted to the minimum extent needed to avoid impacts to sensitive natural features such as steep slopes, exposed rock formations, sensitive habitats, wetlands and floodplains, and mature trees (See Sec 405.26.F). - 4.
 See Sec 405.14.H for $\ensuremath{\text{BUILDING}}$ HEIGHT requirements. - Minimum parking requirements shall be applied as described in Sec 405.16.C. - 6.
-Lots larger than 2 acres shall follow the Large Site Standards (Article 7).
+Lots larger than 2 acres may follow the Large Site Standards (Article 7).